Pineapple Shrimp Skewers Campfire Cooking

 There’s a lot of different ways to enjoy this dish.
 Personally I prefer the skewers serve on a bed of beans and rice or with a fresh pico de gallo.
 The sweet shrimp and tangy pineapple already have so much flavor that the beans and rice serve to balance out the selection.

 How do you like to serve pineapple shrimp skewers?
-Let us know in the comments!
+Please, let us know in the comments!